-Hailee Steinfeld Lifts Up Her Black Leather Dress To Show Off Her Backside In Racy Instagram Post
+Hailee Steinfeld Lifts Up Her Black Leather Dress To Show Off Her Toned Legs In Racy Instagram Post

-Hailee Steinfeld is starting off the new year by showing off to her Instagram followers, and promising more racy images to come.
+Hailee Steinfeld is starting off the new year by showing off for her Instagram followers and promising more racy images to come.

-The actress took to the social media site this week to share a revealing glimpse of her latest photo shoot, posting a snap that showed her wearing a black leather dress and black high heels.
-Steinfeld lifted up the dress to show off her long and well-toned leg, pulling it up all the way to her backside.
+The actress took to the social media site this week to share a revealing glimpse from her latest photo shoot, posting a snap that captured her in a black leather dress and black high heels.
+Steinfeld lifted up the dress to show off her long and well-toned legs, pulling the skirt up all the way to her backside.

 The post was a huge hit with her 13.3 million followers, racking up more than 830,000 likes and thousands of gushing comments.